-While you may believe you were merely “shaken up” after the accident, it’s possible you were indeed injured and just don’t know it.
 After a car accident, adrenaline pumps through your body, masking pain and injuries.
-Keep in mind that some injuries, including swelling, strains and sprains, can take several days before symptoms show.
+Keep in mind that some injuries can take several days before symptoms show.

 You can download the SR-1 Report of Traffic Accident Form here, or contact your local DMV office, CHP, police or insurance company.